OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. warning:: Since datastores are going to be used to hold the images from VM Templates, all datastore **must** be imported before VM Template import.

-In vOneCloud, Virtual Machines are deployed from VMware VM Templates that must exist previously in vCenter and must be imported into vOneCloud.
-There is a one-to-one relationship between each VMware VM Template and the equivalent vOneCloud VM Template.
+In OpenNebula, Virtual Machines are deployed from VMware VM Templates that must exist previously in vCenter and must be imported into OpenNebula.
+There is a one-to-one relationship between each VMware VM Template and the equivalent OpenNebula VM Template.
 Users will then instantiate the OpenNebula VM Template and OpenNebula will create a Virtual Machine clone from the vCenter template.

 vCenter **VM Templates** can be imported and reacquired using the ``Import`` button in ``Virtual Resources --> Templates``.
 Fill in the credentials and the IP or hostname of vCenter and click on the "Get Templates" button.